icinganalysis/icinganalysis.github.io/content/perkins meteorology.md

 ![Figure 7.
 Cumulative distribution of mesaured and calculated liqid-water content in icing clouds.](/images%2FNASA%20Memo%201-19-59E%2FFigure%207.png)

+The "calculated" line is based on ideal adiabatic lift theory, briefly described in Appendix D.

 "ref.
 1" is NACA-TN-2738.
 "ref.
 3" is NACA-RM-E55F28a.